thecodeteam/polly/README.md

 ![polly](https://raw.githubusercontent.com/emccode/polly/master/.docs/images/polly.png)

-## Release 0.1.0 (05/01/2016)
-Polly is still considered work in progress.
-We will have a first release shortly.

 ## Storage scheduling for container schedulers
 `Polly` implements a centralized storage scheduling service that integrates with popular `container schedulers` of different application platforms for containerized workloads.
 It is an open source framework that supports use of external storage, with scheduled containerized workloads, at scale.
 It can be used to centralize the control of creating, mapping, snapshotting and deleting persistent data volumes on a multitude of storage platforms.